neilmcfayden/project2/README.md

 - I deployed this website on Netlify and it is available here 👉 [Crypto Updates](https://crypto-updates-aliali-neilmcfayden.netlify.app/) 👈

 ## Overview
-- A React app build during a 48 hours hackathon.
+- A React app built during a 48 hours hackathon.
 My first pair project for General Assembly's Software Engineering Immersive Course.
 - Crypto Updates is a website that requests the top 100 crypto currencies from Coincap API and users can see detailed live updates of the selected currency.

 ## Project Brief :